 Vision and measures

 We are working towards a shared vision.
-It is still too early to present this, but there are already a number of shared ideas, both about the problems and the possibilities.
+It is still too early to present this, but there are already a number of shared ideas in respect of the problems and the possibilities.

 Targets

-• Together with all our partners, we want the Kop van Drenthe to remain attractive for recreation, living, and working, with beautiful scenery, strong nature, biodiversity, and a healthy agricultural sector.
+• Together with all our partners, we want the Kop van Drenthe to remain attractive for recreation, living, and working, with a beautiful landscape, strong nature, biodiversity, and a healthy agricultural sector.

 • The area approach focuses on water management, preservation of cultural and historical values, and striking a balance between economic and ecological interests.

 • We want a climate-proof Kop van Drenthe where we take measures to better manage drought and flooding.
-This will ensure that the area remains livable.
+This will guarantee the quality of life in the area.

 Importance of water management

-• All parties emphasize the importance of water management.
-Nature conservation organizations, the water board, and the province want to retain water in the upstream area to prevent drought and flooding.
+• All parties emphasise the importance of water management.
+Nature conservation organisations, the water authority, and the provincial executive want to retain water in the upstream area to prevent drought and flooding.

-• The water board emphasizes utilizing the sponge effect of the landscape.
+• The water authority uses the sponge effect of the landscape.
 This allows us to retain water more effectively and cope with extreme weather conditions.

-• Municipalities recognize the importance of reducing sewer overflows and want to work together on solutions for flooding in village centers.
+• Local authorities recognise the importance of reducing sewer overflows and want to work together on solutions for flooding in village centers.

 Climate

-All parties recognize the need to adapt the area to climate change, with measures to better manage drought and flooding.
-The province and the water board want to work specifically on a climate-proof water and nature system.
+All parties recognise the need to adapt the area to climate change, with measures to better manage drought and flooding.
+The provincial executive and the water authority want to work specifically on a climate-proof water and nature system.

 Possible measures

-Based on the analyses conducted, various measures are being considered.
-The regional partners will decide, based on a shared vision, which choices will ultimately be made and how the measures will be implemented in practice.
+A range of measures are considered based on the analyses that were carried out.
+Starting from a shared vision, the regional partners will decide which choices will ultimately be made and how the measures will be implemented in practice.
 More information about possible measures is provided below:

 • Buffering and storage